Close Menu

 What should I do if I get lost or need help?

 If you get lost or need help, don’t panic.
 Look for a police officer or a tourist police officer, who can assist you.
 You can also contact your hotel or a local tour operator for help.
 Additionally, many restaurants and shops have English-speaking staff who can assist you.
-(See Also: Is it Safe to Visit Israel as a Tourist?
-A Guide to Staying Secure)
+(See Also: Is it Safe to Visit Pakistan 2025?
+A Traveler’s Guide)

 Can I use credit cards and ATMs in Mexico City?